-Thanks to Carl McCarthy @moreteachertalk who is Executive Head at Frogmore Junior, Wheatfield and Windmill schools.
-It’s been a pleasure seeing the progress Frogmore Junior has made!
+Thanks again to Carl McCarthy @moreteachertalk who is Executive Head at Frogmore Junior, Wheatfield and Windmill schools.

 Also new is this brief video which will help you understand the distinctiveness of the new books ‘Opening Doors to a Richer English Curriculum’

 ‘Opening Doors to a Richer English Curriculum’ for both ages 6-9 and 10-13 will have more on concepts, continuity and curriculum with a huge range of links past to present across the 15 units in each book.
 Thanks once again to my daughter Vicky for the illustrations and see

 for more on my co-authors Leah Crawford and Verity Jones!
 Thanks for the inspiration!